- Policy Brief: Making Trade Work for Climate, Options for Policymakers

 - Inside Climate News – “Turning Trump’s Trade War Into a Tool to Fight Climate Change“

 - The Economist – “How to design carbon taxes“

 - Carbon Pulse – “Experts suggest carbon border measures against US as EU, China move closer on climate“

 The project will consist of four work packages (WPs), which will be rolled out during the course of two years.

-This will be based on an extensive review of the legal, economic and policy-oriented literature on climate and trade, taking into account the Paris Agreement and the outcome of the WTO Ministerial Conference in Nairobi in December 2015.
-Interactions will cover issues such as emissions trading, border adjustments, energy subsidies, regulations and standards, carbon taxes, climate-friendly goods and services, and transfer of climate technologies.
+- Mapping climate-trade interactions – an extensive review of the legal, economic and policy-oriented literature on climate and trade, including the Paris Agreement and the outcome of the WTO Ministerial Conference in Nairobi in December 2015.

 - Designing border carbon adjustments (BCAs) for climate protection – A legal and political analysis of options for BCAs in the trade regime, to identify how they can be designed to ensure political buy-in from a wide range of countries and avoid ‘carbon leakage’.

 - Eliminating fossil fuel subsidies through trade agreements – An analysis of the numerous fossil fuel subsidies under international trade law and determine what type of subsidies may get challenged within the WTO.

 - Making the international trading system work for climate change – Proposal of options for adjusting trade rules and practices to promote climate protection.
 This will build on findings from WP 1-3.